yume0105/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# When did you start playing video games?

-# List of place
+# List of answer
-- mamemame saisai
-- Gusto
+- 5 years old